 A properly working Taber vacuum system is necessary to remove debris from the specimen surface that is generated during the wear test (including proper vacuum nozzle height and vacuum suction level).
 With no vacuum, debris can build up on the specimen potentially changing the type of wear from 2-body to 3-body.
 For some materials, such as leather, this debris may form a protective barrier which reduces the amount of abrasion caused by the wheels.
 For other samples, like coated plastics, debris buildup results in a more aggressive test leading to higher than normal haze value.
 The image to the right demonstrates this phenomenon on a leather specimen.

 Testing with wheels that are rounded or crowned, may result in significant deviations from expected results.
 Crowned wheels increase the pressure at the sample interface due to the reduced contact area of the wheel.
 As a result, samples may show an early failure along with an undersized wearpath.
 One of the coated test panels on the right was tested using CS-10 wheels exhibiting a 'crowned' condition.

-Table flatness issues, typically noticed as a table wobble, can result in improper wear as the wheel contact area changes during the table rotation.
-In the case of a transparent coated plastic, a heavy wear pattern has developed on the outer edge of the sample as a result of table flatness being off by 0.035".
+Table runout issues, typically noticed as a table wobble, can result in improper wear as the wheel contact area changes during the table rotation.
+In the case of a transparent coated plastic, a heavy wear pattern has developed on the outer edge of the sample as a result of table runout being off by 0.035".